-As noted in our response to the proponent's proposal in 2020, Tesla's standard arbitration provision specifically states that the parties are entitled to all remedies available in a court of law.
+Contrary to what the proponent claims, Tesla's standard arbitration provision specifically states that the parties are entitled to all remedies available in a court of law.
 The fact that a claim is not adjudicated by a court or does not have certain procedural aspects does not mean that legal remedies are not available through arbitration.
-Arbitration offers an alternative form of adjudication by an experienced jurist selected with both parties' participation that is often quicker than trial, especially in jurisdictions where courts are overburdened.
-Outcomes are also more certain because they may not be appealed absent extraordinary circumstances.
-Moreover, the employer bears the burden of paying the entire cost of the proceedings.
+Arbitration offers an alternative form of adjudication by an experienced jurist selected with both parties' participation that is often quicker than a court trial, especially in jurisdictions where courts are overburdened.
 The overall expediency benefits both parties with a fair resolution and a speedier return to their respective priorities without miring them in lengthy litigation.
-Notwithstanding the proponent's generalizations that "companies with effective human capital management programs" do not mandate arbitration, we believe that the use of arbitration provisions remain very prevalent among many companies for all the reasons described herein, among others.
-Furthermore, outside of the U.S., where Tesla's offer letters do not include arbitration provisions, many countries use specialized labor court proceedings similar to arbitration to adjudicate employee claims.
+The proponent fails to acknowledge that there are potential downsides to litigating matters in court, including costs associated with delays and the risk of jury verdicts that are untethered to the evidence presented and based on bias and emotion, rather than reality.
+Broken judicial systems may benefit plaintiff's lawyers, but they do not benefit stockholders.

 The proponent also fails to explain how arbitration prevents Tesla employees from learning about shared concerns or reduces willingness to report claims.
+Tesla has been built upon a culture of open communication, and employees have the right to freely discuss the terms and conditions of employment and to raise complaints internally or externally.
 An employee is free to publicize the results of an arbitration (as long as it excludes any trade secrets or proprietary business information), and to initiate a lawsuit by first filing a complaint in court.
-Similarly, while the proponent notes certain Tesla employees have alleged claims against the company, the proponent does not state any support for a correlation between employee arbitration and the alleged claims.
+Arbitration does nothing to silence alleged victims.